Jersey cattle are a small breed of dairy cattle that are mainly raised for milk production.

-Jersey cows' average live body weight ranges from 400 to 500 kg.
+Jersey cow’s average body weight ranges from 400 to 500 kg.
 The mature bulls weigh between 540 and 820 kg on average.

-Jerseys come in a variety of brown colors, ranging from light tan to almost black.
-They are typically fawn-colored.
-While color restrictions have been relaxed in recent years to encourage a broadening of the gene pool, all purebred Jerseys have a lighter band around their muzzles, a dark switch (long hair on the end of the tail), and black hooves.
+Jerseys come in a variety of brown colours, ranging from light tan to almost black.
+They are typically fawn-coloured.
+While colour restrictions have been relaxed in recent years to encourage a broadening of the gene pool, all purebred Jerseys have a lighter band around their muzzles, a dark switch (long hair on the end of the tail), and black hooves.

 Bulls can be volatile or aggressive, while cows are calm and docile.

 Owing to their smaller body size (which results in an increased surface area-to-mass ratio, raising heat loss), Jersey cattle have a higher susceptibility to post parturient hypocalcemia (or "milk fever") in dams and have weak calves that need more diligent management in cold weather than other dairy breeds.